DimPapaion/Image-Processing/README.md

 # Image-Processing
-Gaussian, Salt and Pepper noise in images and filtering.
+Gaussian, Salt and Pepper noise in images and Mean, Median filtering.